Assault in Missouri

 - A probation or parole officer

-- An elderly person (60 or older)
+- An elderly person (defined as 60 or older)

 - A person with a disability